Powerlearnproject/se-day1-assignment-zakes523/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.
+Software engineering is the process of designing, testing and developing software. software engineering is very crucial in the tech industry, because it the backbone of the the digital world from complicated systems to apps. e.g.Istagram and facebook.

 Identify and describe at least three key milestones in the evolution of software engineering.